MuTRAP: Multi-trigger Trojans Attacking Robot Task Planning Systems: Threat Model

 \section{Threat Model}

-Intelligent robots rely on task planning to achieve complex goals that require sequences of action~\cite{ghallab2016automated,jiang2019task}.
 Recent advances in foundation models, specifically LLMs, have demonstrated significant potential in enabling effective task planning~\cite{pallagani2024prospects}.
-Robots equipped with an LLM-based planner, e.g.,~\cite{huang2022inner,singh2023progprompt,ding2023task,ahn2022can}, usually use LLMs that are hosted on a central server~\cite{llm_on_server1,llm_on_server2}.
+Robots equipped with an LLM-based planner~\cite{huang2022inner,singh2023progprompt,ding2023task,brohan2023can} usually use LLMs that are hosted on a central server~\cite{llm_on_server1,llm_on_server2,stretchai,bdai}.
 The robots query the server to generate task plans on demand.
-However, these general-purpose LLMs often lack domain-specific knowledge~\cite{llm_domain_adaptation1, llm_domain_adaptation2, llm_domain_adaptation3}, leading to suboptimal output.
-SPT~\cite{llm_spt1,llm_spt2,llm_spt3} is employed to fine-tune the LLM on task-specific datasets, improving plans quality~\cite{singh2023progprompt, huang2022language, rana2023sayplan}.
-SPT is a lightweight fine-tuning method that optimizes a small set of parameters (soft prompts) without retraining the entire model, making it computationally efficient.
-Additionally, SPT resorts to LLMs stored on the server to eliminate the need of locally maintaining LLM copies, and is particularly suitable for robot applications.
-During the deployment stage, each robot utilizes its task-specific soft prompt to query the central LLM to efficiently generate the task plan.
-In this paper, we are concerned about the security of the soft-prompts fine-tuning process.
+However, these general-purpose LLMs often lack domain-specific knowledge~\cite{llm_domain_adaptation1, llm_domain_adaptation2, llm_domain_adaptation3}, leading to suboptimal output. \emph{Soft-prompt Tuning (SPT)}~\cite{llm_spt1,llm_spt2,llm_spt3} is employed to fine-tune a small set of parameters on task-specific datasets to guide the output of the frozen server LLM, improving plans quality~\cite{singh2023progprompt, huang2022language, rana2023sayplan}.

-In this work, our goal is to study the impact of poisonous fine-tuning of soft-prompt to inject a backdoor into the LLM-based robot task planning system.
-In line with established practices in backdoor attack research, the attacker either supplies the domain-specific trojan dataset~\cite{blend,issba, dai2019backdoor} or has access to soft-prompt tuning facilities to poison the process~\cite{gu2019badnets, bppattack, rakin2020tbt, zheng2023trojvit, nguyen2021wanet}.
-The attacker lacks authorization to access or modify robot hardware.
-Table~\ref{tab:threat_model} illustrates attacker capabilities in our assumption.